NiematKhoder/tutorials.Understanding-At-Context/README.md

-Below is a draft README that incorporates the details you mentioned.
-Feel free to adjust any sections or add further explanations as needed:

----

 # Dihydro Data Model @context Generator

 This repository is a fork of the original repository from [satrai-lab/di-hydro-data-models](https://github.com/satrai-lab/di-hydro-data-models/tree/main/static).
 I used the tool provided there to create the `@context` file for the Dihydro Data Model.
 In addition, the markdown documentation was generated from the YAML file I created.